REGENXBIO Inc. New Standards Disclosure

 Recently Adopted Accounting Pronouncements

 In November 2023, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which enhances certain interim and annual disclosure requirements of reportable segment information, including information about significant segment expenses.
 Additionally, the standard requires entities with a single reportable segment to provide all disclosures required by ASC 280, Segment Reporting.
 The Company adopted this standard for annual reporting periods beginning January 1, 2024 and interim reporting periods beginning January 1, 2025, on a retrospective basis for all periods presented.
-Please refer to Note 17 for further information regarding reportable segment information.
+Please refer to Note 16 for further information regarding reportable segment information, including the information required to be disclosed pursuant to this standard.

 Recent Accounting Pronouncements Not Yet Adopted

 In November 2024, the FASB issued ASU 2024-03, Income Statement – Reporting Comprehensive Income – Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
 The new standard requires disclosures about specific types of expenses included in the expense captions presented on the face of the income statement as well as disclosures about selling expenses.
+In January 2025, the FASB issued ASU 2025-01, which clarifies the effective date of ASU 2024-03 with respect to interim periods.
 The standard is effective for the Company for annual periods beginning January 1, 2027 and interim periods beginning January 1, 2028, with early adoption permitted.
 The standard may be applied either prospectively to financial statements issued for reporting periods after the effective date or retrospectively to any or all prior periods presented in the financial statements.
-The Company is evaluating the impact of this standard on its consolidated financial statements and related disclosures.
+The Company is currently in the process of evaluating the impact of this standard on its consolidated financial statements and related disclosures.

 About New Standards Disclosures